Coronavirus (Covid-19) - an update from the Nestlé Pensions team

 The coronavirus outbreak means that individuals and companies need to change the way they work.
 As a result, the Nestlé Pensions team, along with many other teams around the UK, has moved to home working to try and limit the spread of the coronavirus.

-Therefore, if you have questions about your pension, or changes to report in your circumstances, please contact the team by email (email@example.com) where possible.
+Please remember that we currently have no helpline running, so if you have questions about your pension, or changes to report in your circumstances, please contact the team by email (firstname.lastname@example.org) where possible.

 You can also continue to contact the team in writing at: